Career Defined for a Kitchen Designer

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported the median annual salary of interior designers, including kitchen designers, as $48,840 in May 2015.
-Like with most design professions, job growth is expected over the next decade; specialty interior designers, such as kitchen designers, are predicted to have more opportunities than most.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary of interior designers, including kitchen designers, was $51,500 in May 2017.
+As with most design professions, job growth is expected over the next decade; specialty interior designers, such as kitchen designers, are predicted to have more opportunities than most.

-Interior designers were to see a 4% increase in employment from 2014 to 2024.
+Interior designers were expected by the BLS to see a 4% increase in employment from 2016 to 2026.
 Generally, kitchen designers can find work wherever large numbers of homes or restaurants are being built.
-According to the BLS, the highest employment levels for interior designers were in California, Texas, and Florida in 2015.
+According to the BLS, the highest employment levels for interior designers were in California, Florida and Texas in 2017.

 Alternative Career Options